aws-samples/aws-sap-multiaz/README.md

 ## 5. Define a Background Job.

-Finally, we will define a background job to execute a main ABAP program every 5 minutes.
+Finally, we will define a background job to periodically(for example, every 5 minutes) execute a main ABAP program.
 You can define it using a transaction via **SM36**.

 * Enter **MULTIAZ_NETWORK** as the Job Name, and click **Save** button.
 * Select **ZAWS_MULTIAZ_NETWORK** as the ABAP program, and click **Save** button.